 A beautifully restored Popular with some mild modifications to improve the performance and handling.
 Driving this car will bring a smile to your face, and a smile from all who see it.
 Offered by a generous private owner.

 Ford’s first UK small car with hydraulic brakes and independent suspension.
 Allied to a lively 1172ccs. engine, body styling similar to the Zephyr range, and a more luxurious interior gave Ford a large share of the 1950’s car market.

 1958 Wolseley 1500 Saloon

 This car was intended to replace the Morris Minor 1000 – using same platform but with a newly styled, colourful , body, and 1500ccs. engine.
 Wooden dashboard and leather interior gave many families (including mine!) a comfortable journey.
 The grille boasts the distinctive Wolseley illuminated badge.
-The fully restored car is offered by the Wolseley Register.
+The fully restored car is offered by a private owner and member of the Wolseley Register.
 (Picture not actual car)

 A triumph of Italian styling (no pun intended) – almost revolutionary in design with forward hinging bonnet giving amazing access for care and maintenance.
 Being a full 4 seater with ample luggage space, bright interior, and excellent handling this car became a regular on our roads.
 This low mileage car kindly offered by the Triumph Six Sports Club.

 The Victor styling, outrageously trans-Atlantic on UK launch, shook the motoring public.
 This is a family saloon offering space and comfort with good performance.
 It will create a level of surprise even, today.
 Still looks great alongside a newer creation.
 Lovely 3 speed column change too.
 Car offered, and supported by, the Vauxhall Victor O.C.